PEI is an excellent place for a summer vacation without having to travel outside of Canada.

 Photo Credit: Discover Charlottetown

 Enjoy a free show, weather permitting, every day on the Historic Charlottetown waterfront.
-The shows change daily and start at 2pm and 6pm.
-The Peake’s Wharf Historic Waterfront Concert Series offers a stage for talented artists to showcase their talent.
-July 1 to August 31, 2019
+The shows change daily and start at 12 pm and 8 pm.
+The Sounds of the Waterfront offers a stage for talented artists to showcase their talent.
+July 2 to August 31, 2026

 2. Cavendish Beach

 Cavendish Beach is one of the seven beaches in Prince Edward National Park, and is a large red sand beach located in the northern part of the park.
-It is a popular beach with walkers, sunbathers and swimmers.
-You can spend a day relaxing on the beach, taking a dip in the beach, or looking for seashells and beach glass.
-During the summer months, the beach is supervised and the tide times will be posted.
-It is also a pet friendly beach, as long as leashes are used.
+It is a popular beach with walkers, sunbathers, and swimmers.
+You can spend a day relaxing on the beach, taking a dip in the water, or looking for seashells and beach glass.
+During the summer months, the beach is supervised, and the tide times will be posted.
+It is also a pet-friendly beach, as long as leashes are used.
 Free admission on Canada Day.

 3. Bonshaw Hills Provincial Park